math-355/Syllabus/README.md

 <br>

-### Introduction
-blah blah blah

 ### Books
-We will be using many books throughout the coursee, none blah blah

-### Educational Goals

-This course supports several of Hamilton's [Educationl Goals](https://www.hamilton.edu/academics/catalogue/educational-goals-and-curriculum/educational-goals).

-_Intellectual Curiosity and Flexibility:_ You may be surprised to learn that mathematicians spend most of our time not solving a problem -- hopefully in new and informative ways.
-It takes curiosity and flexibility to learn from each failed attempt.
-Eventually, we gain enough perspective to work out a solution.
-You will come to appreciate (and hopefully love) this problem-solving practice in Calculus!

-_Analytic Discernment:_ A large part of learning Calculus is absorbing techniques and knowing when to deploy them.
-You will also learn to express ideas in mathematical notation.

-_Creativity:_ Last but not least, mathematics cannot occur without the spark of your creativity as you solve problems that are unlike others you have seen before.
+We will be using many recourses throughout this course, all open source and free.
+There will be a repo dedicated to keeping track of these items.
+The main text of the course can be found [https://mml-book.github.io/](https://mml-book.github.io/).
+The book is technically still being written, so best practice is to always goto the website to view the book.

 ### Technology
-The emphasis of this course is conceptual understanding, not computation.
-In particular, the use of calculators is not permitted on quizzes, midterm exams, or the final exam.
-Feel free to use calculators and/or computer software programs on the homework assignments, but keep in mind that you can't use them on exams or quizzes, so use them sparingly.
+We will be relying on technology during this course and you are encouraged to explore strange new worlds.
+To seek out new tools and new datasets.
+To boldly go where no Hamilton student has gone before!
+This being said, keep in mind this is a math class and you will expected to perform computations without the aid of technology.
+In particular, technology is not permitted on quizzes, midterm exams, or the final exam.
+Feel free to use computer software/web sites on the homework assignments, but keep in mind that you can't use them on exams or quizzes, so use them sparingly.

 <br>